BirdSafe Maine

 • Portland Surveys

 Maine Audubon volunteers and USM students are surveying routes in Portland during spring and fall migration seasons, walking in the early morning looking for evidence of building strikes.
-We have identified more than 150 individual birds of more than 20 species on the streets of Portland, most often at the base of just a few problematic buildings.
-We are continuing to monitor the city, and new constructions, as well as work with building-owners to remedy particular problems.
+We have identified hundreds individual birds of more than 20 species on the streets of Portland, most often at the base of just a few problematic buildings.
+We are continuing to monitor the city, and new constructions, as well as work with building owners to remedy particular problems.

 • Statewide Information Collection